 Our strategy compels us to go upstream in the field of ESEs and select, invest in, and partner with the most undercapitalized groups often facing the most significant of barriers.
-As part of our racial equity agenda, we are prioritizing leaders of color and leaders with lived experience - thereby increasing access for leaders most proximate to the communities we serve.
+In this strategic period, we are prioritizing leaders of color and leaders with lived experience - thereby increasing access for leaders most proximate to the communities we serve.